Frequently Asked Questions

 If you face this situation, you have three options:

-- ask on Facebook which recipes other members have to share.
+- our website has hundreds of recipes!
+Have a look!
+You can also ask on our Facebook group which recipes other members have to share.
 You will be surprised with what you can do!

 - once you have tried all the possible recipes, or if you do not feel adventurous, you can ask your WhatsApp group if a member is willing to exchange them for something you like.
 We really encourage exchange of produces between members as it works really well.